-Daire McCoy is a Research Officer at the Grantham Research Institute on Climate Change and the Environment.
+Daire McCoy is an Assistant Professorial Research Fellow at the Grantham Research Institute on Climate Change and the Environment.
 He joined the institute in November 2016.
 His research in mainly empirical in nature and involves the use of randomised-controlled trials and analysis of secondary data to examine a range of issues related to de-carbonisation and the reduction of energy consumption.
 This work involves collaboration with industry and government.
 Current topics include longer term impacts of energy efficiency upgrades; technology adoption amongst households; fuel poverty; and policy design and evaluation.

 Daire holds a PhD in Economics from Trinity College Dublin, a BSc in Statistics and a Master’s degree in Economics, both from University College Dublin.
 Prior to joining the LSE, Daire worked as a Post-Doctoral Research Fellow at the Economic and Social Research Institute in Dublin, Ireland.
 He has collaborated extensively with academics from other disciplines, industry, government and the charity sector.
 During his PhD he was a member of the SFI Sustainable Electrical Energy Systems (SEES) cluster, a collaboration between engineers, economists and mathematicians, with significant industry and government involvement.
 During his post-doc he was affiliated with the SFI Marine Renewable Energy Ireland (MaREI) Centre, a cluster of key academic and industrial partners dedicated to solving the main scientific, technical and socio-economic challenges related to marine renewable energy.

 - Market failures and willingness-to-accept the smart energy transition: Experimental evidence from the UK

 26 May 2020

 - Quantifying the distributional impact of energy efficiency measures

 - Why the energy efficiency gap is smaller than we think: quantifying heterogeneity and persistence in the returns to energy efficiency measures